-- > Research Grants are offered in accordance with the conditions specified in the ANZBMS/BHF Grant Agreement - > Upon acceptance of an offer of funding, a Letter of Award and a copy of the ANZBMS/BHF Grant Agreement will be issued to the administering Institution(s) for review and signing. - > The Lead institution and Principal Investigator must be clearly identified and agreed upon prior to application.
-This institution will be the sole contact for correspondence and invoicing.
-The Lead Principal Investigator (PI-A) must be available to contact regarding reporting - > The Head of Department from the Lead Institution must sign the Grant Agreement for, and on behalf of, all collaborating institutions - > On signing, the Recipient and the Administering Institution agree to abide by all the conditions, which includes but is not limited to; - research must be undertaken at the nominated institutions; - a commitment to honour any in-kind support that is required to complete the project (where applicable). - the ANZBMS/BHF Collaborative Interdisciplinary Grant must be acknowledged in any presentation or publication of the research; - a progress report must be provided after 6 months; - a final report and financial acquittal must be submitted to research@bonehealth.org.au within 60 days of the date of final invoice; and - agreement that the grant recipient may be contacted to provide information regarding their ANZBMS/Bone Health Foundation Grant for internal communication, media release or promotional activities. - > The signed Grant Agreement must be returned to research@bonehealth.org.au for execution by the date stipulated in the Letter of Award. - > All parties must accept all terms of the Grant Agreement and complete the first quarter of research before any payments are made.
+- > Research Grants are offered in accordance with the conditions specified in the ANZBMS/BHF Grant Agreement - > Upon acceptance of an offer of funding, a Letter of Award and a copy of the ANZBMS/BHF Grant Agreement will be issued to the administering Institution for review and signing. - > The Head of Department must sign the Grant Agreement for, and on behalf of, the administering institution. - > On signing, the Recipient and the Administering Institution agree to abide by all the conditions, which includes but is not limited to; - research must be undertaken at the nominated institution; - a commitment to honour any in kind support that is required to complete the project (where applicable). - the ANZBMS/BHF Grant must be acknowledged in any presentation or publication of the research; - progress reports must be provided at the time of submission of progress payment 2;

+- a final report and financial acquittal must be submitted to research@bonehealth.org.au within 60 days of the date of final invoice; and - agreement that the grant recipient may be contacted to provide information regarding their ANZBMS/Bone Health Foundation Grant for internal communication, media release or promotional activities. - > The signed Grant Agreement must be returned to research@bonehealth.org.au for execution by the date stipulated in the Letter of Award. - > Both parties must accept all terms of the Grant Agreement and complete the first quarter of research before any payments are made.